philtdodd/YRTT_ProgrammingWithCats/README.md

 As a bonus exercise some domestic cats will randomly let out a dismissive "It will do I suppose" comment following eating.

+We've created the Cat interface to get you started

 ## Your solution should have...